-7.8 Legitimate vacancies that arise after the execution of this Agreement shall be promotionally rated as follows:
+7.7 Legitimate vacancies that arise after the execution of this Agreement shall be promotionally rated as follows:

 Legitimate vacancies that arise as a result of the assignment of a principal or headmaster to a school on a less than permanent basis shall be rated within four (4) months that school is in session immediately after the headmaster or principal is deemed permanent, but in no event later than one (1) year and four (4) months after the headmaster or principal is first assigned.
-All other vacancies shall be promotionally rated within eight (8) months.
-For purposes of this paragraph, legitimate vacancies are funded positions that arise as a result of a resignation, retirement, death, permanent promotion, or a newly created position.
+Notwithstanding the timeline established for rating positions in Article 7.1, effective September 1, 2013, bargaining unit members who have occupied vacancies created by the promotion of an Assistant Principal, Assistant Headmaster or Director of Instruction to Acting Principal or Acting Headmaster on an "acting" basis without having such vacancy promotionally rated within sixteen (16) months shall be deemed "permanent" for the purposes of this collective bargaining agreement.
+For the purposes of this paragraph, "legitimate vacancies" are those vacancies that arise as a result of a resignation, retirement, death, permanent promotion, or a newly created position.